Boa Vista: Travel Instructions

 Getting around Sal Rei and its surroundings

-Taxi: to get around the city or just outside the best solution are taxis, blue and yellow.
+Taxi: to get around the city or just outside, the best solution are taxis (blue and yellow).
 A ride from the city center to the nearby beaches costs from 200 to 500 escudos (corresponding to 2 or 5 euros).
 You can find taxis near the White Hotel and towards the square, you can stop them on the street, or call.
-Ask our staff for the numbers.
+Ask our staff for numbers.

-In front of the Ocean Bar there is the Hiace stop, the collective buses with which you can go to Rabil or Bofareira for example, and live a very local adventure.
+In front of the Ocean Bar there is the Hiace stop, the collective buses with which you can go for example to Rabil or Bofareira, and live a very local adventure.

 Nights in Sal Rei